iluvjava/Maths/Notebook 2.0/AMATH 581/MATLAB.md

 [Numerical Computing with MATLAB](https://www.mathworks.com/moler/chapters.html)

 ---
-**For the folloing section, type keyword into google to learn more, here is a quick cheat sheet for reference**
+**For the Following section, type keyword into google to learn more, here is a quick cheat sheet for reference**

 Here is a list of help commands can in matlab:
 * `help`, `lookfor`, `doc`